 1-1/2 Oz.
 Chocolate Milk

-Pipe two tablespoons of coconut pecan frosting on to the rim of your cocktail glass then fill your glass in the freezer.
+Pipe two tablespoons of coconut pecan frosting on to the rim of your cocktail glass then chill your glass in the freezer.

 Fill a cocktail shaker with ice, add the ingredients and shake until chilled.